ollie-ztz/Continue_Tuning/README.md

 ## 2. Prepare your datasets

 Our method could be applied to publicly available datasets (e.g.m BTCV) or your private datasets.
 For the public datasets, please refer to [Datasets](documents/Dataset.md).
 Currently, we only take data formatted in `nii.gz`.
 For example, using the BTCV dataset as a reference, organize your datasets following the structure outlined below.
 Create your own dataset list and store it in /dataset/dataset_list.
+The revised data should be arranged in the same format.
 ```bash
 01_Multi-Atlas_Labeling/img/img0001.nii.gz	01_Multi-Atlas_Labeling/label/label0001.nii.gz
 ```

 ## 3. Train AI models